yunsupj/SDC_Project/Computer_Vision/Behavioral_Cloning/README.md

 The training dataset seems like the small size, but augmentation technique with Python generator can generate an unlimited number of images, so it can figure out a small number of the train set. [model.py lines 175-202]<br>
 <img src="./readme_images/nvidia_model.png" width="600" height="800" alt="Combined Image" /><br />

-The shapes and the number of parameters: Keras<br>
+The shapes and the number of parameters: Keras
 | Layer (type)                   |Output Shape      |Param # |Connected to     |
 |:------------------------------:|:----------------:|:------:|:---------------:|
 |lambda_1 (Lambda)               |(None, 66, 200, 3)|0       |lambda_input_1   |